ykacer/Medical_NLP_Case_Study/README.md

   - provide examples at inference time to help the model
   - provide instruction on desired output at inference time
   - benefit of already encoded knowledge (at Pretraining time and Supervised Fine-Tuning time)
-  - output tokens can be streamed by the model
+  - output tokens can be streamed by the model, providing better user experience in futur product

 - Cons:
   - high power needed